 Several of the best practices listed above suggest creating AWS Config rules.
 AWS Config enables you to assess, audit, and evaluate the configurations of your AWS resources.
 AWS Config monitors resource configurations, allowing you to evaluate the recorded configurations against the desired secure configurations.
 Using AWS Config, you can review changes in configurations and relationships between AWS resources, investigate detailed resource configuration histories, and determine your overall compliance against the configurations specified in your internal guidelines.
 This can help you simplify compliance auditing, security analysis, change management, and operational troubleshooting.

-The Sonrai Dig service delivers a complete risk model of all identity (human and non-human) and data relationships, activity, and movement across cloud accounts, cloud providers, and third-party data stores.
+The Sonrai Dig service delivers a complete risk model of all identity (person and non-person) and data relationships, activity, and movement across cloud accounts, cloud providers, and third-party storage.
 Built from the ground up to address fundamental cloud data security and compliance concerns, the solution delivers the following risk control workflow:

 But this widespread usage has led to some problems — mainly, negligently unprotected AWS S3 buckets.
 Without protection, information stored in an open Amazon S3 bucket can be browsed by scripts and other tools.
 Since the information in the bucket may be sensitive, this poses a critical security risk.

-Follow the above recommendations and reach out should you need help with governing your AWS S3 buckets.
+Follow the above recommendations, read our AWS security checklist, and reach out should you need help with governing your AWS S3 buckets or s3 permissions.